Admissions Matters: Common Questions

 Can I find a school at the last minute?

 In a perfect world, you will allow yourself ample time to find the best private school for your child.
-Identifying schools is time-consuming unless you already have children in private school, or they are legacies.
-Beginning the process approximately eighteen months out will give you plenty of time to get everything done.
-In other words, you need to start your school search more than a full academic year before the first day of classes.
+Identifying schools is time-consuming unless you already have children in private schools or they are legacies.
+Beginning the process approximately eighteen months out will give you ample time to complete everything.
+In other words, you must start your school search more than a full academic year before the first day of classes.

 What do you do when circumstances conspire to disrupt that well-organized, ideal schedule?
-I am thinking of last-minute situations where you get a new job or a posting overseas, for example.
+I am considering last-minute situations where you get a new job or a posting overseas, for example.
 You won't get much notice for those events.
 If you are lucky, you might get ninety days' notice.

 Don't panic.
 Identify a couple of boarding schools if the move is here in the United States or Canada.
 Why should you look at boarding schools?
 Boarding schools make great sense if you anticipate more career moves over a span of three to five years.
-Ensconcing your child in a stable, caring boarding school community avoids much of the upheaval and stress which teenagers go through when they have to move.
-Moving is tough enough on us adults.
-It can be rough on children who become very attached to friends and their familiar surroundings and routines.
+Ensconcing your child in a stable, caring boarding school community avoids much of the upheaval and stress that teenagers go through when they have to move.
+Moving is tough enough for us adults.
+It can roughen children who become very attached to friends and their familiar surroundings and routines.

 The admissions professionals at most boarding schools are accustomed to dealing with last-minute applications for good reasons such as yours.
 While there are never any guarantees, it never hurts to ask.